yachty66/llmchess/README.md

     - [x] add gpt-4
 - [x] add start button
 - [x] add functionality that game is only starting if start button was clicked
-- [ ] on click of start insert api key from input field and also model
+- [x] on click of start insert api key from input field and also model
+    - [x] fix bug of that key gets not inserted correctly
-    - [ ] if that works turn start to stop and it should be possible to start the game
+    - [x] if that works turn start to stop and it should be possible to start the game
-    - [ ] else wrong key
 - [ ] add field for logs
 - [ ] add model responses in respective colors
 - [ ] on game end display respective butttons

+- [ ] add analytics to site

 need to think about the design of the game so that it makes sense.